sakshatshinde/WannaLaugh/README.md

 - Run **main.py**

 ## Result
 The files in the **nukeMe** folder would be encrypted.
-Then a window will pop up which you can't close easily copy the key from the key.txt file in the root folder of the project and then click the first button. **Nothing will happen**.
+Then a window will pop up which you can't close easily.
+Copy the key from the key.txt file in the root folder of the project and then click the first button. **Nothing will happen**.
 Now click the second button right below the first button.
 This will exit the window.
 Check the files in the folder **nukeMe** they have been restored